sunnybhandal/Analyzing-Banking-Behavior/README.md

 - twm_checking_tran - information about savings transactions (subset of twm_transactions)
 - twm_credit_tran - information about credit checking (subset of twm_transactions)

 ### Output

-In this miniproject, we will:
+In this project:

-1.  create two separate customer segmentations (using clustering) to split them into 3-5 clusters:
+1. Create two separate customer segmentations (using clustering) to split them into 3-5 clusters:
     - based on demographics (only on the information from twm_customer)
     - based on their banking behavior.
 We can take following things into consideration as banking behavior:
-        - do they have savings account?
+        - Do they have a savings account?
 How much do they save?
-        - do they have credit account?
+        - Do they have a credit account?
 How much do they live in debt?
-        - are they making lot of small transactions or few huge ones?
+        - Are they making a lot of small transactions or a few huge ones?
-2. visualize the created clusters using [radar charts](https://plotly.com/python/radar-chart/) and compare them agains each other
+2. Visualize the created clusters using [radar charts](https://plotly.com/python/radar-chart/) and compare them against each other.
-3. visualize segmentations using scatter plot.
-We will have to use PCA to be able to plot our observations in 2D.
+3. Visualize segmentations using scatter plot.
+Use PCA to plot our observations in 2D.